AdobeDocs/experience-manager-65.en/help/assets/migrate-from-hybrid-to-dms7.md

 Consider simply starting fresh with a new, provisioned instance of Dynamic Media&ndash;Scene7 on Adobe Experience Manager.
 In addition to the ingestion and processing of assets by way of Dynamic Media Cloud Service, an Adobe audit of asset usage, workflows, and components is highly recommended.
 In many cases, custom components and workflows can be replaced by newer, out-of-the-box features.

-## Option 2 - Migrating from your existing instance of Dynamic Media&ndash;Hybrid to Dynamic Media&ndash;Scene7 {#process-for-migrating}
+## Option 2 - Migrating your existing instance of Dynamic Media&ndash;Hybrid to Dynamic Media&ndash;Scene7 {#process-for-migrating}

 | Step | Task | Considerations |
 |---|---|---|